-The PDEs we considered include one-dimensional advection equation, burger’s equation and KdV equation and two-dimensional poisson equation.
-In numerical weather forecasting, it is necessary to use some excellent numerical formats to analyze the advection equation to achieve the purpose of numerical experiments and numerical prediction.
-Burgers' equation is fundamental partial differential equations in various fields of applied mathematics, involving many fields of applied mathematics such as fluid mechanics, nonlinear acoustics, gas dynamics, etc. KdV equation first proposed by Dutch mathematicians Korteweg and de Vries, is used to describe nonlinear shallow water waves in fluid mechanics.
-Poisson equation is commonly found in electrostatics, mechanical engineering, and theoretical physics.
+The PDEs we consider include the one-dimensional advection equation, burgers’ equation, KdV equation, and two-dimensional poisson equation.
+Advection is one of the most important processes in atmospheric motion, and advection terms are included in the motion equation, heat flux equation, and water vapor equation in the atmospheric motion equations.
+Burgers' equation is a fundamental PDE in various fields of applied mathematics, involving many fields of applied mathematics such as fluid mechanics, nonlinear acoustics, and gas dynamics.
+The KdV equation, as proposed by Dutch mathematicians Korteweg and de Vries, describes nonlinear shallow water waves in fluid mechanics.
+The Poisson equation is commonly found in electrostatics, mechanical engineering, and theoretical physics.